 Genes are the blueprint of the human body that makes proteins that have various vital functions that include the storage of information, digestion, and transport of nutrients.
 It is estimated that one gene can produce up to 10 different proteins in the body!
 Every individual has a specific set of genes that are unique to them.
 Moreover, even family members have a slightly different mix of genes.
 It has been demonstrated that two humans share up to 99.9% of the same genetical material!
 We are all more similar than we think, but it is that 0.01% that makes us unique.

 How are traits passed from parent to offspring?

-Genes are the basic hereditary unit in living organisms, which contain the instructions on certain functions such as the passing of genes to offspring.
+Genes are the basic hereditary unit in living organisms, which contain instructions on certain functions such as the passing of genes to offspring.
 Parents are able to pass characteristics such as eye color, blood type, hair color, and other features to their offspring.
 They are also able to pass certain diseases such as cancer.
-Alleles are variations of a gene that are found one copy in mom and one copy in dad.
+Alleles are variations of a gene that are found in one copy in mom and one copy in dad.
 The two alleles are shuffled and passed down to the offspring.
 This inheritance differs depending on the interaction between the alleles.

 Possible inheritance patterns include:

 1. Autosomal: A gene is located on an autosome (non-sex chromosome) with both sexes being equally affected.

 a.
 Recessive: Two copies of the allele are needed to express the trait.
 Examples of these include cystic fibrosis and sickle cell anemia.

 b.
 Dominant: Only one copy of the allele is needed to express the trait.
 Examples of these include Huntington’s disease and muscular dystrophy.

 2. X-linked: A gene is located on an X-chromosome with both sexes being unequally affected.